ryanczm/Analytic-Musings/_posts/2025-07-19-cmdty-futures.md

 **Economy Sector Classification**

+Economy = Taking inputs to produce goods and consuming them.

-Economy/Markets/Money = People specialising, earning money, buying wants.
+Money = People specialising, earning money, buying wants.
 Specialise in a small thing and consume other things via medium of exchange (money).
+Loan out to others in exchange for more money in the future.

 <center>
 <img src="{{ site.imageurl }}/Cmdty-Futures/flavor_macro0.png" style="width:100%;"/>